Kirk Ferentz: Rhabdomyolysis

 In 2011, thirteen football players ended up in University Hospital with extreme cases of rhabdomyolysis, a serious muscle condition, following an offseason workout administered by strength coach Chris Doyle.
 Athletic director Gary Barta and Iowa tried to keep it under wraps, issuing a press release and state that no further comment would be forthcoming.
 National scrutiny rose, and later another press conference was convened.
 Barta, head coach Kirk Ferentz, and Doyle were not in attendance, instead letting a UI doctor and Biff Poggi, parent of injured player Jim Poggi, answer questions.
 Ferentz later relented and faced the media, admitting his error in a February press conference.
 Ferentz defended Doyle, stating he was "probably the most sought-after coach that I've ever been around," adding that "you couldn't ask for a better person to head that [strength and conditioning] up."
 Ferentz later gave Doyle the "Assistant Coach of the Year" award, an award that had never been given before or in the 10 years after.

 A university conducted an internal investigation, finding that the preparation and response by the coaching staff was lacking.
 One of the injured players eventually sued and settled for around $15,000.

-Hiring of relatives

-Ferentz has employed both children and children-in-law during his tenure at Iowa.
-Kirk’s son, Brian Ferentz, was hired as offensive line coach in 2012 after serving as the tight ends coach for the New England Patriots in the NFL.
-The hire breached UI rules and guidelines surrounding nepotism, a conflict of interest arising from the hiring of relatives.
-In response, athletic director Gary Barta claimed that he had made the decision to hire Brian for the job.
-This was contradicted by Brian Ferentz at his introductory news conference, where he stated that his father had "reached out" to him about the job: "Once he had an idea of what he wanted to do, he reached out to me...
-It was a no-brainer.
-You can't say no to your father."
-Barta then instituted a management plan wherein he would act as the younger Ferentz's boss, rather than the head coach Kirk Ferentz, skirting the nepotism laws.
-In 2017, Brian was promoted to offensive coordinator.

-Prior to the 2022 season, Brian Ferentz was asked about the concerns of nepotism, answering “when you have my last name, when you are the head coach’s son, I understand what comes with that.
-I get it.
-I’ve never run from that.
-I don’t know that I embrace it… When things are good, it’s nepotism.
-When things are bad, it’s nepotism.
-I understand that my identity will forever be tied to being his son.
-I get all that.”
-He continued, stating “I don’t want to be the person that’s causing a distraction for him.
-‘If it wasn’t your son, you’d fire him.’ … I don’t want to be the one that he’s being asked about.”